-Agenda Item Page 5.
-Joint Local Health & Wellbeing Strategy - The Places and Communities We Live In and With 11 - 20 To consider progress made in delivering the ambitions and actions relating to the Places and Communities We Live In and With theme contained in the Joint Local Health & Wellbeing Strategy "Equally Well: A healthier, fairer future for North Tyneside 2021-25" and implementation plan.
-6. Joint Local Health & Wellbeing Strategy - Maximising the Capabilities of Children, Young People and Adults 21 - 38 To consider progress made in delivering the ambitions and actions relating to the Maximising the Capabilities of Children, Young People and Adults theme contained in the Joint Local Health & Wellbeing Strategy "Equally Well: A healthier, fairer future for North Tyneside 2021-25" and implementation plan.
-7. Healthwatch North Tyneside 39 - 50 To consider a summary of the key work areas of Healthwatch North Tyneside and the issues residents have raised.
-8. North East and North Cumbria Integrated Care Board - North Tyneside Place Arrangements To receive an update on the development of the Integrated Care
+4. Minutes To confirm the minutes of the previous meeting held on 10 November 2022.
+5 - 10 5.
+Joint Local Health & Wellbeing Strategy - The Places and Communities We Live In and With To consider progress made in delivering the ambitions and actions relating to the Places and Communities We Live In and With theme contained in the Joint Local Health & Wellbeing Strategy "Equally Well: A healthier, fairer future for North Tyneside 2021-25" and implementation plan.
+11 - 20 6.
+Joint Local Health & Wellbeing Strategy - Maximising the Capabilities of Children, Young People and Adults To consider progress made in delivering the ambitions and actions relating to the Maximising the Capabilities of Children, Young People and Adults theme contained in the Joint Local Health & Wellbeing Strategy "Equally Well: A healthier, fairer future for North Tyneside 2021-25" and implementation plan.
+21 - 36 7.
+Healthwatch North Tyneside To consider the trends in the feedback gathered by Healthwatch North Tyneside over the past 6 months.
+37 - 48